feeee-creator/feeee-creator/README.md

 # Hi 👋, I'm Felipe

-I'm a Pleno Full Stack developer.
+I'm a Pleno FullStack developer.
 Currently I,m looking for a job opportunity and working on some personal projects with you can find [here](https://github.com/Feelpe?tab=repositories).

 ## 🤝 Contact me elsewhere: